-Hours of attendance will be fixed from time to time but will amount to not less than 41 hours 15 minutes gross or 35 hours net per week.
+Hours of attendance will be fixed from time to time but will amount to not less than 41 hours 15 minutes gross or 35 net per week.
 The successful candidate/s will be required to work such additional hours from time to time as may be reasonable and necessary for the proper performance of his / her duties, subject to the limits set down in the working time regulations.
-Where extra attendance is necessary, overtime payments, or time off in lieu, will be allowed in accordance with the Civil Service overtime regulations.
+The rate of remuneration payable covers any extra attendance liability that may arise from time to time.